 We offer here a holistic overview that will allow you to find the right solution for your individual application.

 For (non-interactive) digital signage applications, virtually any screen, display or TV set can be used.
 This includes common PC screens, consumer TV sets (TFT/LED or plasma) as well as professional LFDs (large format displays).
 Consumer devices such as common flat screen TVs are usually very cheap but are not (at least not officially) certified for 24/7 operation.
 In case 24/7 operation is a requirement for you, you should choose a professional flat screen device that is certified for this type of usage.
 Companies like Samsung, LG or Panasonic offer these displays for professional applications.
 Whether you choose a professional (but more expensive) screen or less expensive consumer device depends on how much money you want to spend and if want to run the screen for more than 8 hours per day.

 Some TV sets are called "Smart TVs".
 This means that apart from the common TV/display functionality a small computer is integrated that offers features like Apps, video streaming/playback or sometimes even a Web browser.
-However, these Smart TV features are not sufficient for professional digital signage.
+However, these Smart TV features are not sufficient in most cases for professional digital signage.
 Digital picture frames cannot be used as well.
 Instead, you will need a separate media player device (often referred to as "player") that is connected to your screen: For use with FrontFace this must be a Windows PC.
 Alternatively, FrontFace also supports the Android operating system.
 Screens with integrated Android TV version 8 or higher are also an option since they can be used with FrontFace without an extra player device.

-What is a player PC and why is it needed?
+What is a player and why is it needed?